umr-ds/DR4DNA/README.md

 ## Plugins:

 #### Plugin loading:
-SAIR-DNA uses a plugin system to allow the user to define custom repair methods.
+DR4DNA uses a plugin system to allow the user to define custom repair methods.
 Correct plugins inside the `repair_algorithms` folder will be automatically loaded at launch.
 A plugin will be loaded if its is_compatible method returns `True`.
 Typically, this is done by checking the results of the magic check or by checking the file extension.
 (If a header chunk is present)